keyboon/challenge/README.md

 ### Obviously
 * The goal is not to bypass the way the challenge is built to get the final token
-* The code must be without warning
+* The code must be without warning (and without eslint-disable line or similar)
 * We can modify the structure to add style and visual consistency only

 Be careful, the back is sometimes broken...